 Glen Rogers is a former company town built by the Raleigh-Wyoming Mining Company in Wyoming County, West Virginia.

-The community was named after the Massachusetts-born business tycoon Henry Huttleston Rogers who founded the Virginian Railway using $30 million of his own money.
-7 The Virginian was the combination of the Deepwater Railway Company of Fayette County and the Tidewater Railway Company of Virginia and was completed from West Virginia to ports along the Atlantic Ocean in 1909.
-The railroad operated in competition with the Chesapeake & Ohio Railroad and the Norfolk & Western Railway.
+The town was named after Henry Huttleston Rogers who founded the Virginian Railway using $30 million of his own money.
+7 The Virginian was the combination of the Deepwater Railway Company of Fayette County and the Tidewater Railway Company of Virginia and was completed from Mullens, West Virginia to ports along the Atlantic Ocean in 1909.
+It operated in competition with the Chesapeake & Ohio and the Norfolk & Western railroads.

 Glen Rogers featured some of the most dangerous mines in the nation.

-- On September 23, 1922, during the construction of a 720-feet deep shaft at the Glen Rogers No. 2 mine, equipment fell on five miners crushing them to death.
+- On September 23, 1922, during the construction of a deep shaft 720-feet in height at the Glen Rogers No. 2 mine, equipment fell on five miners crushing them to death.
 2

-- An explosion on November 6, 1923, at 7:30 am, killed 27 individuals at the No. 1 mine.
+- At 7:30 AM on November 6, 1923, an explosion killed 27 individuals at the No. 1 mine.
 A Charleston Daily Mail article initially reported that 12 had died with another 30 trapped in the mine.
 3 6 Twenty-three men, uninjured, were rescued and brought to the surface.
 The cause of the explosion was reported to be likely the ignition of gas from the backfire of a shot or by a spark from short-circuited wires that ignited volatile coal dust, 4 but an investigation revealed that the blowup occurred because of methane gas concentration.
 5

 By the time of the closure of Glen Rogers’ mines in 1960, a total of 160 miners had been killed, making it one of the most dangerous places to work in the state and nation.